Key takeaways

 Exercising regularly

-Avoiding caffeine, alcohol, heavy meals, and light later in the day
+Avoiding caffeine, alcohol, heavy meals, and bright light later in the day

 Practicing meditation

-Meditation is also a good way to manage stress.
-In one study of obese people, those who underwent a stress management program experienced a significantly larger reduction in their body mass index (BMI) than those in the control group.
-Some of the stress management techniques they learned included progressive muscle relaxation, guided visualization, and deep breathing exercises.
+Meditation has a dual benefit because it’s also a good way to manage stress.
+In one study, those who underwent a stress management program lost significantly more weight.
+Some of the stress management techniques participants learned included:

 5. Set up your support system